-Prepare Offline Setup Folder
+Prepare Offline TAR

-The OPTIONAL offline setup TAR file can be useful in two scenarios:
+The OPTIONAL offline TAR file can be useful in two scenarios:

-- 1. You are installing ActiveMQ, Elasticsearch, Java or NiFi on nodes with no external network access. - 2.
-You plan on installing ActiveMQ, Elasticsearch, Java or NiFi on separate nodes than Kylo and want to take advantage of the setup files you will want to generate an
+- 1. You are installing ActiveMQ, Elasticsearch, Java, or NiFi on nodes with no external network access. - 2.
+You plan on installing ActiveMQ, Elasticsearch, Java, or NiFi on separate nodes than Kylo and want to take advantage of the setup files you will want to generate an

-The offline setup TAR file will include the binaries required to install the services mentioned above.
+The offline TAR file will include the binaries required to install the 4 services mentioned above.

-10.1 Generate the Setup TAR file
+10.1 Generate the TAR file